piotrpolak/pepiscms/README.md

 #### User accounts

-An utility for managing and registering new users.
+A utility for managing and registering new users.

 ![User accounts](docs/screens/MODULES_USER_ACCOUNTS.png)